venturadan/startup/notes.md

 4. Webservers
 	Is Go code running on port 80 as it the text says, or port 3000 like the code looks?
 	Not sure how to differentiate service, microservice and serverless function?
+	In slides 2.1, what this the point of the two-slide sequence on servers?
+	A few other 2.* slide questions, if we don't see them in class...
 5. Domain Names
 	What is the * in the image subdomain.*secondary.top
 6. AWS Route 53